unfoldingWord-dev/submachine/Readme.md

 ```
 For every language that you want a subtitle for, an additional package will be downloaded during runtime.
 This can take some time.

+## Known issues
+You might encounter an error like `Could not load library libcudnn_ops_infer.so.8`.
+In that case, you need to install the CUDNN library.
+On Ubuntu, you need to run `sudo apt install libcudnn8` or `sudo apt install nvidia-cudnn`.
+(I have no idea about any other platform).
+*(Time to start wrapping the whole thing in a Docker container)*

 ## On languages detected by Whisper
 The following languages can be detected by Whisper
 (_as deducted from Whisper output_):